 Nagra explains her quandary further, "Like many working women, Rakhi is trying to be a master juggler.
-She is trying to be a daughter, mother, wife, business woman all at once.
-She simply wants everyone to be happy, not having her sister to lean on either is difficult.
+She is trying to be a daughter, mother, wife, businesswoman all at once.
+She simply wants everyone to be happy, and on top of it all, not having her sister to lean on is even more difficult.
 Even with these people all around, there is a sense of isolation.
 A feeling of having to do it alone when all you want is to be supported."

 Nagra adds to it in the following manner, "I think the story puts the lens on a difficult subject - how it’s tough for families to understand such a thing.
 It’s not an easy job being a carer, making it hard to see out of that box when you’re in it, which is why it's important to pause and take in the whole view."

 Pendharkar too agrees that even though the narrative might have allowed Rakhi a single moment of finally finding that strength and ease in her mother, who may have been an integral part of it all in the past, she is aware of the absolute need to move on from this transitory comfort.
 "We see that her mother might have been her support system, and just for that moment, she is, but once that moment is over, Rakhi has to return to making some very tough choices, with very little help or support from her sister and partner."